 As required by General Laws Ch.
-71, Section 34H, a parent who does not have physical custody of his/her child ("non-custodial parent") may have access to the student record in accordance with law and Department of Education Regulations.
-The Arlington Public School district encourages all parents to be involved in and informed about the education of their children and asks that non-custodial parents follow this process to access their child's records:
+71, Section 34H, a parent who does not have physical custody of their child ("non-custodial parent") may have access to the student record in accordance with law and Department of Education Regulations.
+The APS district encourages all parents to be involved in and informed about the education of their children.
+A non-custodial parent will be eligible to obtain access to the student record unless: